 of this subsection to separate divisions or similar segments of its business based on the end-use that products associated with each division or similar segmentation are intended to serve.

-.
+(3) The requirements of this chapter do not apply to aircraft and aircraft components subject to certification requirements of the Federal Aviation Administration.

 NEW SECTION